Also see: Women in American History

 Amelia Bloomer (1818-1894) Social reformer, suffragist, and publisher of the temperance paper The Lily, she was ridiculed by 19th-century men for the liberated “pants” outfits she popularized.

-Margaret Heffernan Borland (1824-1873) – A Texas Rancher, Borland owned a herd of more than 10,000 cattle in 1873.
+Margaret Heffernan Borland (1824-1873) – A Texas Rancher, Borland owned more than 10,000 cattle in 1873.
 She was said to be the only woman known to have led a cattle drive during the days of the Old West.

 Anne Bonny – Lady Pirate (1700?-1782?) – A female pirate, Bonny fell in love with a handsome young sailor and ran away to the West Indies with him.
-She sailed on Captain “Calico Jack” Rackham’s ship, where she gained fame as a bloodthirsty pirate.
+She sailed on Captain “Calico Jack” Rackham’s ship, gaining fame as a bloodthirsty pirate.

-Eilley Orrum Bowers (1827–1903) – Known as the “Queen of the Comstock” and the “Washoe Seeress,” Bowers is remembered as one of the most important women in the development of Utah.
+Eilley Orrum Bowers (1827–1903) – Known as the “Queen of the Comstock” and the “Washoe Seeress,” Bowers is remembered as one of the most influential women in the development of Utah.

 Mary Elizabeth Bowser (1839?-??) – Born as a slave in Richmond, Virginia, she was later freed and became a member of Jefferson Davis’ staff during the Civil War.
 There, she acted as a prominent Union spy.